Structured Cabling: Backbone Cabling vs Horizontal Cabling

 Computer networks require complicated and specific cabling, particularly in business or academic settings.
 The cables used in cabling the networks must be made from certain materials.
 Backbone cabling and horizontal cabling are two main cabling methods used in today’s structured cabling system and neither is dispensable.
-In order to meet different connection needs, cables used in backbone cabling and horizontal cabling also have many differences from each other.
-So what’s the difference between them?Knowledge of backbone cabling and horizontal cabling will be introduced in this article.
+Since backbone cabling and horizontal cabling have many differences, cables used these two structured cabling systems are also different from each other.
+Backbone cabling vs horizontal cabling: what’s the difference between them?
+What kind of cables are suitable for backbone cabling and horizontal cabling?
+The knowledge will be introduced in this article.

 The backbone cabling is also called vertical cabling or wiring.
 It provides interconnection between telecommunication rooms, equipment rooms and entrance facilities.
 These backbone cablings typically are done from floor to floor to floor.
 When setting up backbone cabling, several types of media can be used: unshielded twisted-pair (UTP) cable, shielded twisted-pair (STP) cable, fiber optic cable, or coaxial cable.
 Equipment should be connected by cables of no more than 30 meters (98 feet).

 With the emerge of Gigabit Ethernet and 10 Gigabit Ethernet, fiber optic cable is the most appropriate choice for backbone cabling since they provide much higher bandwidth than traditional Cat5, Cat6 or even Cat7 twisted pair copper cables.
 Another advantage of fiber is that fibers can run much longer distance than copper cable, which makes them especially attractive for backbone cabling.